atnegrete/flutter-meets-supabase/README.md

 ## About
 This is a Flutter project integrated with Supabase.
+This project is a sandbox for playground for Flutter & Supabase integration.
+-

+## Todo
+- [x] Configure Supabase client
+- [x] Configure authentication, email signup & login
+- [ ] Reset Password
+- [ ] Magic Link Signup, to redirect to the app as authenticated after confirming e-mail.
+- [ ] Realtime integrations
+- [ ] "Todo" sample application -> PR into supabase examples?

 ### Getting Started
 - `git clone https://github.com/atnegrete/coolapp.git`